LouisSavoie/bhava/README.md

 # <span style="font-size: 64px;"><img src="icons/bhava-icon.png" alt="Bhavachakra, the wheel of becoming" width="44"/>Bhava</span>

-Bhava is an all-rounder Discord bot.
+Bhava is an all-rounder Discord bot

 ## Commands

 **Misc**

-`/ping` Pings the bot to check if it's responding.
+`/ping` Pings the bot to check if it's responding

-`/bloodmoon` *`days` Calculates when the next bloodmoon will rise in 7 Days to Die
+`/bloodmoon` *`days` Calculates when the next blood moon will rise in 7 Days to Die

 *= Required Option